Lowering barriers to automation for SMB warehouse operations

 Research shows that nearly half of logistics and material-handling organizations reported using some form of robotics by 2025.
 This is a sharp increase from just a few years earlier, driven in part by new consumption models that make automation more attainable.

 One major enabler is the rise of subscription-based automation models, like robotics-as-a-service (RaaS).
-We hosted a webinar recently taking a look at this type of solution; implementing drones dedicated to performing cycle counts.
+We hosted a webinar recently that looked at this type of solution; implementing drones dedicated to performing cycle counts.

-Instead of committing millions in upfront capital for robots and infrastructure, warehouses can lease automation solutions, spreading costs over time and reducing financial risk.
+Instead of committing millions in upfront capital for robots and infrastructure, warehouses can lease automation solutions.
+This spreads costs over time and reduces financial risk.
 This model aligns automation costs more closely with operational performance and scalability.

 Small and mid-tier warehouses are focusing on automation applications that deliver tangible, quick value:

-Autonomous Mobile Robots (AMRs) for transporting goods across the floor, reducing time spent on repetitive tasks, and improving throughput without completely overhauling existing layouts.
+Autonomous Mobile Robots (AMRs) for transporting goods across the floor.
+They reduce time spent on repetitive tasks and improve throughput without completely overhauling existing layouts.

-Collaborative robots (cobots) that work alongside staff on tasks (like picking and packing).
+Collaborative robots (cobots) work alongside staff on tasks like picking and packing.
 These systems improve accuracy while keeping humans in the operational loop.

-Modular automation kits and software integration layers that plug into a warehouse management system, allowing automation to scale with demand rather than requiring a major initial implementation.
+Modular automation kits and software integration layers plug into a warehouse management system.
+This allows automation to scale with demand rather than requiring a major initial implementation.

 Integration and Change Management

-Automation has apparent benefits, but there are several hurdles to consider when weighing the feasibility of an automation project:
+Automation has apparent benefits, but several hurdles exist when weighing the feasibility of an automation project:

-Linking automation with legacy WMS, ERP, and network infrastructure is often reported to be one of the toughest technical challenges.
-Prioritizing the implementation of a robust WMS with a trusted consultative partner (like Supplysoft!) can help ease this process and have guidance as to strategic automation selection.
+Linking automation with legacy WMS, ERP, and network infrastructure is often reported as one of the toughest technical challenges.
+Prioritizing the implementation of a robust WMS with a trusted consultative partner (like Supplysoft!) can help ease this process and provide guidance on strategic automation selection.

-Employees may resist changes due to fear of job loss or unfamiliar technology, making training and communication essential.
-Pre-planning re-allocation of labor saves time post-implementation, and builds investment into the project from warehouse team members.
+Employees may resist changes due to fear of job loss or unfamiliar technology.
+Training and communication are essential.
+Pre-planning the reallocation of labor saves time post-implementation and builds investment into the project from warehouse team members.
 This can be a great time to implement an incentives program for pickers if not already in place.

-The most common pitfalls are not the capabilities of the robots themselves, but gaps in preparation: undefined processes, siloed systems that don’t integrate or talk to one another, and a lack of engagement with the staff who will actually be using these new tools every day.
+The most common pitfalls are not the capabilities of the robots themselves.
+Instead, they are gaps in preparation: undefined processes, siloed systems that don’t integrate or communicate, and a lack of engagement with the staff who will use these new tools daily.

 The warehouses that succeed with automation at a smaller scale share some common traits:

-Identify specific pain points (e.g., order picking speed, inventory accuracy) rather than automating because automation is a buzzing trend.
+Identify specific pain points (e.g., order picking speed, inventory accuracy) rather than automating just because it’s a trending topic.

 When implemented thoughtfully, automation doesn’t have to be intimidating.
 Even for warehouses operating under tight budgets and space constraints, there are solutions available to optimize and scale.